fluffynuts/synchronous-promise/README.md

 ### ES5
 SynchronousPromise is purposefully written with prototypical, ES5 syntax so you can use it from ES5 if you like.
+Use the `synchronous-promise.js` file from the `dist` folder if you'd like to include it in a browser environment (eg karma).

 ## Typescript
 The `synchronous-promise` package includes an `index.d.ts`.
 To install, run: